felipmiguel/AzureDb.Passwordless/AzureDb.Passwordless.Npgsql/README.md

 az identity show --resource-group ${RESOURCE_GROUP} --name ${MSI_NAME} --query clientId -o tsv
 ```

-### Sample NpgsqlDataSourceBuilder UseAadAuthentication with TokenCredential
+### Sample NpgsqlDataSourceBuilder UseAzureADAuthentication with AzureCliCredential

 In this sample the caller provides a TokenCredential that will be used to retrieve the access token.
 For simplicity, this sample uses azure cli credential.